 - 1. From the Start menu, select Programs, Oracle, and then select Studio. - 2.
-Right-click the computer defined in Setting Up the IBM z/OS Platform in Oracle Studio on page 2-1 and select Open Runtime Perspective.
+Right-click the computer defined in "Setting Up the IBM z/OS Platform in Oracle Studio" in the Configuration Explorer and select Open Runtime Perspective.

 You can manage the daemon by expanding the relevant node, daemon, workspace or server process, and choosing the relevant option, as described in the following sections.